 Daily summary statistics of our data are presented in Table 1.
-On average, we observe 59 products each day on each website, though retailer A carries more products than the other 4 retailers.
+On average, we observe 59 products each day on each website, though retailer A carries more products than the other four retailers.
 While retailer E only sells 35 products in the category on average, retailer A sells 125.
 Prices vary across retailers, though it is important to note that the raw averages in the table reflect differences in available products.
 All of the retailers make large price adjustments over the sample period, with an average absolute price change of \$1.91.
 However, some retailers change prices more often than others.
-On an average day retailer A changes the prices of 37 percent of its products.
+On an average day, retailer A changes the prices of 37 percent of its products, while retailer C only changes the prices of 0.8 percent of its products.
 Retailers D and E change the prices of 2 percent of products each day.

-C. Three Facts about Online Prices
+2.3 Three Facts About Online Prices